Big 12 Football Rankings: Teams Ranked in AP Top 25

 TJ Inman

-The 2022 college football season is underway after an entire weekend of games.
-Every team in the Big 12 has played one game, and the AP Poll has been updated.
+A crazy weekend of games with shocking results has shaken up the AP Top 25.
+The Big 12 had one new team join the rankings while another took a tumble with a late-night loss on the road.
 This weekly article will run down the Associated Press Top 25 poll, highlighting the Big 12 teams that stake their claim among the nation’s best.

 Others Receiving Votes